RyanGreenup/software_development/mdbook/src/programming-fundamentals.md

         --stream | wl-copy
 ```

-Providing examples to LLMs is a well-known strategy to guide the output, try this prompt in order to generate better questions:
+Providing examples to LLMs is a well-known strategy to guide the output, try this prompt in order to generate your questions:

 ```markdown